-Joe Biden, nominee-in-waiting.
-And waiting.
-And waiting.
+Joe Biden, nominee-in-waiting, with a long wait

 Biden holds an essentially insurmountable delegate lead over his last remaining rival, Bernie Sanders, yet the Vermont senator remains in the race.
 And with several states delaying their primaries to avoid the spread of the COVID-19 virus, Biden can’t reach the required majority of pledged convention delegates until May or June.

-Yet the former vice president, who proudly calls himself a "tactile politician," can't chase those votes in public because he's essentially confined to his Delaware home like any other American in a quasi-national quarantine.
+The former vice president, who proudly calls himself a “tactile politician,” can’t chase those votes in public because he’s essentially confined to his Delaware home like any other American in a quasi-national quarantine.
 His new campaign manager and her staff are working from home, too.

 For now, Biden’s campaign has little choice but to embrace an unprecedented political purgatory.